jxy-s/herpaderping/README.md

 ## Known Affected Platforms
 Below is a list of products and Windows OSes that have been tested as of (7/14/2020).
-Tests were preformed with a known malicious binary.
+Tests were carried out with a known malicious binary.

 | Operating System                    | Version         | Vulnerable |
 | :---------------------------------- | :-------------- | :--------: |